nikolausmayer/how-long-oh-cplusplus-must-i-fathom-thee/README.md

 int l = 15;
 l.__j = 15;
 ```
 GCC *will let you do that* and *it works* and shoot yes you can *abuse it in so many glorious ways*.
-Unfortunately, like `__int128_t` this is a *vendor-specific* thing (which is formalspeak for "your compiler might hate this and enthusiatically refuse to compile it") and it does not work in Clang because Clang makes the captures `private` (it also does not add the leading underscores but who cares at this point, damn loser compiler).
+Unfortunately, like `__int128_t` this is a *vendor-specific* thing (which is formalspeak for "your compiler might hate this and enthusiastically refuse to compile it") and it does not work in Clang because Clang makes the captures `private` (it also does not add the leading underscores but who cares at this point, damn loser compiler).

 ## Detective ABI and the Case of the Silent Schism